 Reining is a sport designed to show the athletic ability of a western type of horse in a show arena.
 It is included in a World Equestrian Games every four years and has either a World or European Championship in every other year.

 In reining, competitors are required to run one of several approved patterns; each pattern includes small slow circles, large fast circles, flying lead changes, roll backs, 360 degree spins, back ups and exciting sliding stops (the hallmark of the reining horse).
-Horse and rider combinations perform the ‘patterns’ in front of 5 judges at different positions in the arena, the International Federation specifies the pattern for each stage of a competition.
+Horse and rider combinations perform the ‘patterns’ in front of 5 judges at different positions in the arena, the FEI specifies the pattern for each stage of a competition.